Complete Quasi-Metrics for Hyperspaces, Continuous Valuations, and Previsions: The Kantorovich-Rubinshte n-Hutchinson Quasi-Metric on Previsions

 We proceed with (4), and we will return to (2) and (3) later.

-(4) Similarly, if every $G_i$ is sublinear, resp.\ superlinear, resp.\ linear, resp.\ subnormalized, resp.\ normalized, then so is $G$, because because $+$ and products by scalars are continuous on $\creal$ with its usual Hausdorff topology.
+(4) Using again the formula $G (h) = \lim_{i \in I, \sqsubseteq} G_i (h)$, if every $G_i$ is sublinear, resp.\ superlinear, resp.\ linear, resp.\ subnormalized, resp.\ normalized, then so is $G$, because because $+$ and products by scalars are continuous on $\creal$ with its usual Hausdorff topology.
 The same argument works to show that $G$ is discrete when every $G_i$ is, because of the following lemma.

 \begin{lem} Every function $f \in \Lform_\infty \creal$ is continuous from $\creal$ to $\creal$, with its usual Hausdorff topology. \end{lem} \proof Let $f \in \Lform_\beta \creal$, $\beta > 0$.
 The Hausdorff topology on $\creal$ is generated by the Scott-open subsets $]a, +\infty]$ and the subsets of the form $[0, b[$.
 Since $\Lform_\beta \creal \subseteq \Lform \creal$ (owing to the fact that $\creal, \dreal$ is standard), $f^{-1} (]a, +\infty])$ is Scott-open hence open in $\creal$.
 And $f^{-1} ([0, b[)$ is open because $f$ is $\beta$-Lipschitz: for every $x \in f^{-1} ([0, b[)$, let $\epsilon > 0$ be such that $f (x) + \epsilon < b$; for every $x' \in [0, x + \epsilon/\beta[$, $f (x') \leq f (x) + \beta \dreal (x', x) < f (x) + \epsilon < b$, so $[0, x+\epsilon/\beta[$ is an open neighborhood of $x$ contained in $f^{-1} ([0, b[)$.